GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ### <a name="setup"></a> Deployment Procedure

+The deployment procedure has 11 required steps and 1 optional step.

 1. Create (or designate) two service accounts:

 - A service account that runs the Tag Engine Cloud Run service, referred to below as `CLOUD_RUN_SA`.